 This wood has a low heat value can also be used in mild winters to keep you warm.
 The tree can be as old as 600 years and can be as tall as 200 ft.
-The wood is widely used for commercial reasons.
+Sitka spruce wood is widely used for commercial reasons.

-Ideal to burn if living in an area with mild winters because it has low heat value but still worth buying.
+Ideal to burn if living in an area with mild winters because it has low heat value but is still worth buying.
 The western red cedar tree can grow up to 200 ft. and has nontoxic wood.
 Western red cedar can be used for a fire starter but is not ideal for producing great heat as it has low BTUs.

 Ironwood can really generate high heat as it’s hard and burn slow.
 This wood is great as an alternative for other expensive fuels used for heating purposes.
 You need to make sure that you really need this wood to burn in your house because due to high heat value it can feel you really uncomfortable in the house.
 As the name suggests this wood is very hard and difficult to split and is considered one of the heaviest wood in the world.

 How to find free firewood

 1. Search on Craigslist

 Try searching for someone posted on the craigslist site and offering free firewood.
 There might be the case that someone taken down an oak tree in their yard and doesn’t want to use any paid services to remove the wood from the yard.